nmfs-ost/ss3-user-examples/README.md

 # How can I submit my model to be a user example?

-We welcome model contributions!
-Please open a [pull request](https://github.com/nmfs-stock-synthesis/user-examples/pulls) after reading our contribution guide and [code of conduct](#code-of-conduct).
+Model contributions are welcome!
+Please open a [pull request](https://github.com/nmfs-stock-synthesis/user-examples/pulls) after reading the [contribution guide](https://github.com/nmfs-stock-synthesis/user-examples#general-contribution-info) and [code of conduct](#code-of-conduct).

 # Metadata for example models
 | Model name | Notable features |